angr/angr-doc/docs/simprocedures.md

 <PathGroup with 1 deadended>
 ```

-Now, whenever program execution reaches the main function, intead of executing the actual main function, it will execute this procedure!
+Now, whenever program execution reaches the main function, instead of executing the actual main function, it will execute this procedure!
 This procedure just prints out a message, and returns.

 Now, let's talk about what happens on the edge of this function!